 Extreme Drumming

-When you hear music and count along with the beat, you’re doing math!
+When you count to the beat of a song, you’re doing math!
 The beat often falls in 4s — 1, 2, 3, 4, then 1, 2, 3, 4 again — so we call those “quarter notes.”
-But you can play twice as fast to fit in 8th notes, or twice as fast as that to have 16th notes…or even faster!
-Bedtime Math fan Luca R. asked, how many times do you hit the drum if you play 16th notes for a whole minute? (and here’s Luca drumming it out himself!)
-A lot of songs play about 1 quarter note per second, or 60 per minute.
-And there are 4 16th notes in a quarter note, giving us 240 strokes in a minute.
-Of course, some people drum much faster: speed drummers hold “extreme sport drumming” contests, where a “drumometer” measures their speed .
+But you can play twice as fast to fit in 8th notes, and twice that to make 16th notes.
+A lot of songs play 60 to 100 quarter notes per minute.
+Of course, “extreme drummers” go much faster.
 Last we checked, Tom Grosset holds the record with 1,208 strokes in 1 minute!
-That kind of math is music to our ears.

 Wee ones: If you count 1, 2, 3…what number comes next?